Quite honestly, not enough people consider which file system to use for their computers.

-Quite honestly, one of the last things people look at is which file system is being used.
-Windows and Mac OS X users have even less reason to look, because they really have only one choice for their system—NTFS and HFS+, respectively.
-Linux, on the other hand, has plenty of different file system options, with the current default being ext4.
+Windows and macOS users have little reason to look, since they really have only one choice for their system—NTFS and HFS+, respectively.
+Linux, on the other hand, has plenty of different file system options, with the current default being the Fourth Extended Filesystem (ext4).

 What Do File Systems Do?